This page provides information on the Fire rollout in the Rendering Volumetric Options dialog.

-Don't Use Opacity Texture – The Fire Opacity will be based entirely on the Intensity/Opacity Curve below.
+Don't Use Opacity Texture – The Fire Opacity will be based entirely on the Color and Opacity Curve below.

-Multiply Opacity By Texture – The Intensity/Opacity Curve will be multiplied by the specified texture to produce the final Fire Opacity.
+Multiply Opacity By Texture – The Color and Opacity Curve will be multiplied by the specified texture to produce the final Fire Opacity.

-Fire Opacity From Texture – The Fire Opacity will be based entirely on the specified texture - the Intensity/Opacity Curve below will be ignored.
+Fire Opacity From Texture – The Fire Opacity will be based entirely on the specified texture - the Color and Opacity Curve below will be ignored.

 Opacity Texture | ettxt – If Opacity Texture Mode is set to Multiply Opacity By Texture or Fire Opacity From Texture, this slot specifies the texture used to modulate the Fire Opacity.